bparanj/crystal/electronics/experiments/queue/negative-clamper.md

 3. Adjusting Clamping Level (Optional):
    - If you included the optional DC power supply, adjust the voltage to change the clamping level.
 Increasing the DC voltage will clamp the signal at a lower (more negative) level.

+Diode Action:

-Diode Action: During the positive half of the AC cycle, the diode becomes forward-biased and conducts, allowing the capacitor to charge.
+During the positive half of the AC cycle, the diode becomes forward-biased and conducts, allowing the capacitor to charge.
 During the negative half, the diode is reverse-biased, and the capacitor holds its charge, effectively shifting the waveform downward.

+Clamping Effect:

-Clamping Effect: The circuit "clamps" the maximum voltage of the AC waveform to approximately 0V (or a set negative voltage), shifting the entire signal down.
+The circuit "clamps" the maximum voltage of the AC waveform to approximately 0V (or a set negative voltage), shifting the entire signal down.

-This experiment effectively demonstrates how a negative clamper shifts an AC signal to create a negative offset, useful in applications like signal level adjustment and DC restoration.
+This experiment demonstrates how a negative clamper shifts an AC signal to create a negative offset, useful in applications like signal level adjustment and DC restoration.